Fourth Republic of Korea: Society

 In December 1974, The Dong-A Ilbo, one of the largest newspapers in South Korea, and its subsidiaries began to release media with empty advertisement slots in protest against Park's strict censorship laws.
 The Dong-a Ilbo had a long history of defying and protesting the authoritarian governments in Korea, and had been in dispute with Park since he led the Supreme Council of National Reconstruction.
 The KCIA began to force The Dong-a Ilbos main advertisers to withdraw, and the company relied on small advertisers until it was eventually pressured by the government into ending its protest campaign seven months later.
 The incident resulted in employees being dismissed, many of whom co-founded the popular newspaper The Hankyoreh.

-In 1975, Park ordered the homeless to be removed from the streets of Seoul, and thousands of people were arrested by the police and sent to thirty-six camps.
-The detainees were then used as slave labor by the authorities and subjected to degrading treatment with many dying under torture.
+In 1975, Park ordered the homeless to be removed from the streets of Seoul, and thousands of people were arrested by the police and dispersed between thirty-six internment camps, the largest of which was Brothers Home.
+The detainees were then used as slave labor by the authorities and subjected to degrading treatment, with many dying under torture.